Cadrew/autolunar/README.md

 # Autolunar

-Autolunar is a pseudorandom number generator (PRNG) based on cellular automata.
+Autolunar is a cryptographic pseudorandom number generator (PRNG) based on cellular automata.